CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.4 Mobile Disk.md

 ### 1.2 Objective

-This module shows how the information stored on mobile data carriers can be safely used and how unauthorized disclosure of information via mobile data carriers should be prevented.
+This module shows how the information stored on mobile data carriers can be safely used and how an unauthorized transfer of information via mobile data carriers should be prevented.

 ### 1.3 Delimitation